MaxPhal/nnUNet4SoilXrayCT/README.md

 # Example
 python make_annotations.py -i C:\Users\phalempi\Desktop\images -o C:\Users\phalempi\Desktop\annotations -id SPP_P21_SPE_UC193
 ````
 Just a few moment after launching the script, the image name and shape will be printed in the terminal.
 Afterwards, the GUI of Napari pops up and displays the middle slice of the loaded image.
 On that middle slice, the soil matrix appears in color (for us 115,  0, 102 in RGB code).
+Note that if annotations are present in the output folder (because you saved but did not finish annotating one image), the previous annotations will be loaded automatically.

 To get familiar with the GUI of Napari, we recommend consulting external resources.
 There are some very good explanatory videos out there (for instance on YouTube) that show how to efficiently annotate images with Napari.
 Because a short video is more impactful than thousand words, we won´t go over the procedure in this repository.
 Note that with the current version of nnUNet at least five annotations are needed.
 In all cases, we recommend not using less than five annotations.

 Once you are done annotating your images, close the Napari GUI and the annotated images will be automatically saved under the path given after the flag -o.
-Note that if this directory does not exist, it will be created automatically.
+Currently, annotations are automatically saved and previous annotations are overwritten.
+If this behavior is not desirable for you, you can give an extra argument with the flag "-write".
+If the value 'no' is used, the annotations will not be saved.
+Note that if the output directory does not exist, it will be created.
 Before going further with data preparation, make sure to deactivate the current virtual environment.
 ````
 mamba deactivate
 ````